ThomasPiergiovanni/oc_p8/README.md

                 'PORT': '5432',
             }
         }
-* Also remove the following statement at the bottom of the file:
+2. Also remove the following statement at the bottom of the file:

 Statement to remove:

         django_heroku.settings(locals())

+NB: This statement ius purely when deploying the app on Heroku server.

 ### 3.8.
 Apply DB migrations.
-1. Run migration to setup the DB corectly.
+Run migration to setup the DB correctly.
 > python manage.py migrate

 ### 3.9.
 Import values into DB.
-1. Populate the database
+Populate the database with the custom command *reset_db*.
 > python manage.py reset_db